TritonDataCenter/manatee-state-machine/README.md

   versions.
 * `oneNodeWriteMode`: if true, then the cluster is configured for one-node-write mode.
 See above for details.
+* `promote`: an object containing the intent of an operator-initiated promotion for an individual peer.
+See below for details.

+#### clusterState.promote

+`promote` is an object that is validated outside of the clusterState object.
+Its properties are expected to be as follows:

+* `id` (string): id of the peer to be promoted (see "peer identifier")
+* `role` (string): current role of the peer to be promoted
+* `asyncIndex` (integer): position in the async chain (if "role" is "async")
+* `generation` (integer): generation of the cluster that the promotion is taking place in
+* `time` (string): deadline for the promotion to happen within

 ### pg config